 - An emphasis on a risk-based approach

-- Vulnerability scanning is mandatory – except Architecture B (which is advisory)
+- Vulnerability scanning is mandatory – except for Architecture B (which is advisory)

-- Shared responsibilities illustration specific to IaaS cloud model
+- Shared responsibilities illustration specific to the IaaS cloud model

 Independent assessments may be performed by internal or external resources or some combination of both.
 Click here for more details on what qualifies as a valid independent assessor.
 The assessment should include a review of existing controls and their efficiency, and a confirmation that they support the customer’s compliance with the CSP control objectives.
 The requirement is for an assessment, not an audit, so ensure your independent assessor is not charging you excessive audit fees.
 Contact Us for a reasonable quote on an independent assessment fee or find us on the SWIFT directory of CSP assessment providers.